 The snorkeling is superior on Maui.
 It seems like there is more marine life and the reef systems are more complex.
 Note that the reefs are still extremely bleached (wear mineral sunscreen) but there seems to be more fish, sea turtles and reef sharks.

 My first time visiting Maui with kids my daughter even saw a reef shark on Kaanapali Beach near Black Rock.
 So cool!
-The best places to snorkel on Maui are Honolua Bay, Kaanapali Beach and Big Beach.
+The best snorkeling in Maui are Honolua Bay, Kaanapali Beach and Big Beach.

 Pro tip: bring your own snorkeling gear to snorkel when a where you want!
 This is the snorkel set I use and here’s my kids’ snorkeling set.
 Of course, there are snorkeling tours on Maui and snorkeling tours from Kauai as well.